alex552/TodoListApp/README.md

 - Deletes the Todo item with the specified ID.
 - Returns a 204 success response.

-# Additional features to be added
+# Additional features to improve the application:
-- Dockerization
+- Dockerization of the application for easy deployment
 - Authentication
-- Search
+- Search functionality
-- Sorting
-- Filtering
-- Pagination
+- Sorting, Filtering and Pagination
-- Deployment
-- Rate limiting
+- Rate limiting and API Throttling
-- Caching
+- Caching to improve performance
-- Logging
+- Logging and Monitoring

 # License
 This project is licensed under the MIT License